Velocidex/velociraptor-web/content/docs/artifacts/misc.md

 context we can not decrypt these.
 It may be possible to decrypt the cookies off line.

-The pertinant information from a forensic point of view is the user's Created and LastAccess timestamp and the fact that the user has actually visited the site and obtained a cookie.
+The pertinent information from a forensic point of view is the user's Created and LastAccess timestamp and the fact that the user has actually visited the site and obtained a cookie.